Westpac Low Rate credit card 0% balance transfer for 24 months

 When the interest-free balance transfer offer ends, the interest rate will revert to the standard purchase rate of 13.49% p.a. and any remaining debt will begin to grow with interest.
-While higher than the 0% offer, the revert rate is competitive compared to other balance transfer credit cards which often have a standard interest rate of around 20%.
-If you’re worried that you won’t be able to pay your debt in full by the end of the two year promotional period, the revert rate is something you should pay attention to.
+While higher than the 0% offer, the revert rate is competitive compared to other balance transfer credit cards which often have a revert interest rate of around 20%.
+If you’re worried that you won’t be able to pay your debt in full by the end of the two-year promotional period, the revert rate is something you should pay attention to.

-On the other hand, the Westpac Low Rate card comes with little to no extra features.
-This may not be an issue if you’re only using the card to consolidate and repay your debts, but could be something you might want to consider if you plan to use the card beyond the promotional balance transfer offer.
+Although the Westpac Low Rate card offers a competitive 0% balance transfer deal and relatively low fees, it is a no-frills card that comes with limited extra features.
+For example, some other balance transfer credit cards come with complimentary insurances, concierge services and rewards programs.
+However, if you're only using the card to consolidate and repay your debts, the lack of additional features may not be a concern if you don't plan to use the card beyond the promotional balance transfer offer.

 If you’re struggling to repay a large debt that is collecting high-interest, Westpac's Low Rate card could be a useful tool to clear your debt without collecting any additional interest.
 However, as this isn’t the only 0% balance transfer offer on the market, it would be wise to compare your options before you apply.